Kabug/prisma-apollo-exampledb/README.md

 		newhire: false
 		hirename:""
 		hiredate: ""
-		approvalmanager:"Big Bob"
+		approvalmanager: "Big Bob"
 		businessunit: "Facility: D15, Cost Center: 4582SO"
 		attention: "Bobby Bobert"
 		shippingaddress:"123 Cookie Street"
 		items: "1 - 1.
 STANDARD - Dell Latitude 5490  1 - 1.
 DOCK - ALL LAPTOPS, 1 - 2.
 POWER - STANDARD & SERVICE Laptops,"
 		total:1807.00
 		comments:"It was a fine day in wilkhershed... until they removed the port docks!
-We need more!"
+We need more! also a laptop please :)"
 	){
 		id
 	}